DOCS <GO>

 Spot trading's hidden cost: opportunity cost

-Who Binary Options Trading Is For
+Who Event Contracts Trading Is For

-Binary options on Kalshi are an excellent fit for a specific type of trader.
+Event contracts on Kalshi are an excellent fit for a specific type of trader.
 Here's an honest assessment of who benefits most:

 Perfect for